abarker/typped/doc/sphinx_docs/basic_usage.rst

    str y

 Since the builtin parsing methods do not cover this, we need to define a new construct and register it with the parser.
-Later sections will cover this in more detail, so readers can skim this subsection for now if necessary.
+Later sections cover this in more detail, so readers can skim this subsection for now if necessary.

 There are several ways to do this parsing.
 We could define new tokens for the